The Keys to a Successful Marriage & SEO are pretty similar!

 After on-page, you could do 15 directory submissions and 20 social bookmarks for your website, and boom — your site getting ranked in SERPs.

 This used to work ages ago.

-In the first two weeks of August, there was a flood of tweets from webmasters who experienced significant changes in the rankings.
+In the first two weeks of August, there was a flood of tweets from webmasters who experienced significant rankings.

 They were calling it another update from Google.